openhab/org.openhab.binding.zwave/doc/qubino/zmnhid_0_0.md

 ### Parameter 42: Parameter   no.   42

 Power reporting in Watts by time interval for Q1
-Set value means time interval (0 - 32767) in seconds when power is sent.
+<p&gtSet value means time interval (0 - 32767) in seconds when power is sent.</p&gt <p&gtAvailable config. parameters:</p&gt <p&gtdefault value is 0 (power report is disabled).</p&gt <p&gt0 = Reporting Disabled</p&gt <p&gt1–32767 = 1 second – 32767 seconds.
+Reporting enabled.</p&gt <p&gtPower report is sent with time interval set by entered value.</p&gt

-Available config. parameters:

-default value is 0 (power report is disabled).

-0 = Reporting Disabled

-1–32767 = 1 second – 32767 seconds.
-Reporting enabled.

-Power report is sent with time interval set by entered value.
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```0```.